xtXu/notebook/MotionPlanningSL/minimum_snap.md

 However, it can't ensure the whole segment be in the bounding boxes:
 + Iteratively check extremum and add extra constraints:![](../Resource/minimum_snap_img_8.png)
 + Adding numerous constraints at discrete time risk![](../Resource/minimum_snap_img_10.png)

+## Implementation Details

+### Convex Solver
+OOQP: for QP problem

+### Numerical Stability
+#### Normalization
++ Time normalization
+	+ small time duration may break the generation entirely
+	+ scale short time durations to a normal number
+	+ adding scale factor to all piece of curve
+	+ use relative timeline
+	+